 As the winner, the family received an ice cream package as their prize to enjoy, and the story could have ended there, but it didn’t.

 Dustin is a strong social influencer and engaged in another discussion with flaggers from across the country in the TCWA Facebook group.
 In an online conversation about current pain points affecting the industry — issues of pay and the general lack of respect for the ‘rules of the road,’ he steadily and politely held his ground and defended both the company and his profession.
 Dustin talked about his loyalty to AWP, and how he loved his job in traffic control.
 He shared his own journey as a Protector, and now field trainer and how he works hard to make his office and the work environment a better place.
-Other AWP employees also joined in to share their positive stories.
-He challenged the more vocal negative commentors to try to make improvements themselves by having a positive outlook and helping new employees.
+Other AWP team members also joined in to share their positive stories.
+He challenged the more vocal negative commentors to try to make improvements themselves by having a positive outlook and helping new team members.

 “I feel that this is such an honor to be recognized for just trying to do my job and keep people thinking safety in everything we do at AWP,” said Dustin when congratulated on his win and thanked for his passion.